 Our business remains highly correlated to non-service sectors of the general economy and competitive pricing pressures, as well as the success of Company-specific improvement initiatives.
-Our outlook is dependent on a number of external factors, including strength of the economy, inflation, labor availability, diesel fuel prices and supply chain constraints.
+Our outlook is dependent on a number of external factors, including strength of the economy, inflation, changes in regulatory conditions and international trade relations, including higher tariffs, labor availability, diesel fuel prices and supply chain constraints.
 The potential impact of these factors on our operations, financial performance and financial condition, as well as the impact on our ability to successfully execute our business strategies and initiatives, remains uncertain and difficult to predict.
 We are continuing initiatives to improve and enhance customer service in an effort to support our ongoing pricing and business mix optimization, while seeking to control costs and improve productivity.
-Planned revenue initiatives include building density in our current geography, targeted marketing initiatives to grow revenue in more profitable areas, further expanding our geographic and terminal network, as well as pricing and yield management.
-On January 30, 2023 and December 4, 2023 Saia implemented 6.5 and 7.5 percent general rate increases, respectively, for customers comprising approximately 25 percent of Saia's operating revenue.
-The extent of success of this revenue initiative is impacted by what proves to be the underlying economic trends, competitor initiatives and other factors discussed under "Cautionary Note Regarding Forward-Looking Statements" and Part I, Item 1A., "Risk Factors."
+Planned revenue initiatives include building density in our current geography, targeted marketing initiatives to grow revenue in more profitable areas and further expanding our geographic and terminal network.
+On October 21, 2024, Saia implemented a 7.9 percent general rate increases for customers comprising approximately 25 percent of Saia's operating revenue.
+The success of these revenue initiatives is impacted by what proves to be the underlying economic trends, competitor initiatives and other factors discussed under "Cautionary Note Regarding Forward-Looking Statements" and Part I, Item 1A., "Risk Factors."

-Effective July 2023, the Company implemented a salary and wage increase of approximately 4.1 percent for all of its employees, other than executives.
-The total cost of the compensation increase is expected to be approximately \$46.1 million annually, and the Company anticipates the impact will be partially offset by productivity and efficiency gains.
+Effective July 2024, the Company implemented a salary and wage increase of approximately 4.1 percent for all of its employees, excluding executives.
+The total cost of the compensation increase is expected to be approximately \$59.0 million annually, and the Company anticipates the impact will be partially offset by productivity and efficiency gains.

-If the Company builds market share, including through its geographic and terminal expansion, it expects there to be numerous operating leverage cost benefits.
-Conversely, should the economy soften, the Company plans to match resources and capacity to shifting volume levels to lessen unfavorable operating leverage.
+The strategic objective of the Company is to build market share through excellent customer service, continued operating efficiencies and through its geographic and terminal expansion which should result in numerous operating leverage cost benefits.
+However, should the economy soften, the Company plans to match resources and capacity to shifting volume levels to lessen unfavorable operating leverage.
 The success of cost improvement initiatives is impacted by a number of factors, including the cost and availability of drivers, dock workers and personnel, and purchased transportation, diesel fuel and insurance costs and inflation.